 This gift set contains four pair of 10 inch needles in sizes 8 (5mm), 9 (5-1/2mm), 10 (6mm) and 10-1/2 (6-1/2mm).

 - Each size is color-coded, so you can find the size you need at a glance, and it’s often rated five stars.

 - Knobs feature a no-roll design with the printed US and metric sizes

-- Are subject to break if not handled carefully.
+- These single point needles break if not handled carefully.

 Which Are Lighter Plastic Or Bamboo Knitting Needles?